gSchool/express-file-crud/README.md

   * returns the removed book
 1. Export this function

-## Part : In app.js, implement DELETE /api/books/:id
+## Part 17: Implement DELETE /api/books/:id

 1. Define a DELETE route at /api/books/:id
 1. The route should send a json response with the book that was deleted
   * use your data store's `delete_book` function to achieve this
 1. If there is no book with the given ID, respond with 404 Not Found

+## STRETCH

+Implement the data store using a [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)